..

 sudo modprobe hid_xpadneo

-To achieve this, open /etc/udev/rules.d/99-xpadneo.rules and paste the following lines:
+To achieve this, open /etc/udev/rules.d/99-xpadneo.rules and paste the following code as one line:

 ACTION=="add|change", SUBSYSTEM=="input",